 Manner and Timing of Service or Notice.

 Victim’s Choice of the Manner of Service.
-The victim may specify in the notice of appearance whether the service of the request should be to the victim or whether it should go to another person, including the prosecutor, and whether service of the notice should be electronic, by telephone, or by regular mail.
-Service must be made in the manner specified in the victim’s notice of appearance or, if no method is specified, by regular mail.
-If the victim has requested direct notification, the party requesting an extension of time must serve the victim with notice no later than 24 hours after filing the request.
+The victim may specify in the notice of appearance whether service of the request should be to the victim or whether it should go to another person, including the prosecutor, and whether service of the notice should be electronic, by telephone, or by regular mail.
+Service must be made in the manner specified in the victim’s notice of appearance or, if no manner is specified, by regular mail.
+If the victim has requested direct notification, the party requesting an extension of time must serve the victim with notice no later than 24 hours after filin the request.

 Service Through the Prosecutor.
 If the victim has not specified a method of service or if the victim has requested service through the prosecutor, the party requesting the extension of time must serve the prosecutor’s office handling the post-conviction proceeding.
 If the prosecutor has the duty to notify the victim on behalf of the defendant, the prosecutor must do so no later than 24 hours after receiving the request.

 Victim’s Response.
 A victim may file a response to the request no later than 10 days after it is served.